-LaVondia Bryant-Square is gifted with talented professionals and volunteers who are well equipped to bring projects to fruition.
-LaVondia Bryant-Square, the Artistic Director and Founder, possesses a background as a professional dancer and choreographer, in addition to her long-term administrative experience.
+LaVondia B. Smith is gifted with talented professionals and volunteers who are well equipped to bring projects to fruition.
+As the Artistic Director and Founder, she possesses a background in professional dance and choreography, along with experience as a long-term administrator.
 She began her extensive theatrical and dance training at a young age.
-She was taught West African and modern dance with renowned instructors; Al Perryman, Charles Moore, Alvin Ailey American Dance Company, African & Caribbean Dance studies directorship of King Sundiata Keite of the Omowale Afrikan Dancers and Cultural Society based in Detroit, MI and Atlanta, GA with Fa’Neye Fa’, Uhuru Dancers, Inc., and Giwayen Mata.
-She also received the Fellow Ship grant from the State Council on the Arts to attend the Kankouran West African Dance conference in Washington, D.C Yousouff Koumbassa.
-She was granted the Individual Grant through the Cultural Arts Alliance of the Medici Society Mr. & Mrs. Richard Ireland Pigford.
-In September 2007 she was granted the Individual Grant through the Cultural Arts Alliance of the Medici Society Mr. & Mrs. Richard Ireland Pigford.
-She has served in dual roles as executive and artistic directors at Nathifa Dance Company and Outreach for over 23 years.
+She was taught West African and Modern dance with renowned instructors like Al Perryman and Charles Moore.
+She also learned from Alvin Ailey American Dance Company, Fa’Neye Fa’, Uhuru Dancers, Inc., Giwayen Mata, and Caribbean Dance Studies under King Sundiata Keite of the Omowale Afrikan Dancers and Cultural Society, based in Detroit, MI and Atlanta, GA.
+She also received the FellowShip grant from the State Council on the Arts to attend the Kankouran West African Dance conference in Washington, D.C, under Yousouff Koumbassa.
+In September 2007, she was granted The Individual Grant through the Cultural Arts Alliance of the Medici Society, by Mr. & Mrs. Richard Ireland Pigford.
+Today, for over 23 years, she has been serving the Birmingham community as the Executive Director and Artistic Director of Nathifa Dance Company and Outreach.

 Dennis Harris:-local percussionist in Congo and Dejembe drumming for over 30 years.
-Dennis Harris better known as Ajamu started drumming at a young age, his journey as a drummer started with instructors such as master drummer Harold “Atu” Murray, a local and nationally known artist who lived and studied drumming in Ghana, members of the Birmingham African Dance Coalition, Sundiata Keita, the artistic director of the Omawale African Cultural Society of Detroit, Michigan,Talladega College Dance Company, Umdabu South African Dance Company, ScupltureEssence Donna Edward Todd and he is also one of the lead drummers for NDC
+Dennis Harris, better known as Ajamu, started drumming at a young age.
+His journey as a drummer began with lessons from top instructors like Master Drummer, Harold “Atu” Murray, a local and nationally known artist who lived and studied drumming in Ghan.
+Dennis was a member of the Birmingham African Dance Coalition, The Sundiata Keita, the Artistic Director of the Omawale African Cultural Society of Detroit, the Talladega College Dance Company, the Umdabu South African Dance Company, the ScupltureEssence with Donna Edward Todd, and he is also one of the lead drummers for NDC.

-Nkosi Lateef Johnson- born August 18, 1994.
-Nkosi first birthday celebration he received his first djembe drum.
-At this point he began to learn the drum as the heart beat of his body.
-His first Television performance was at the age of fithteen months on “Dean and Company” his African training started under the instructor ship of his father one of Birmingham professional drummers “Edmond Barry Johnson” by the age of six he began to expand his training under other professional drummers such as: Roz Loci Keite master drummer of King Sundiata Keite of the Omowale Afrikan Dancers and Cultural Society, Solomon Sholanke of Osumare African Drum and Dance Ensemble.
-He also studied Orff and drum sets with Dr. Joe Jenkins at the Kids Music Center.
-He is presently drumming under Nathifa Dance Company and tours the rural performances through the Alabama Dance Council on The Arts.
+Nkosi Lateef Johnson- For Nkosi’s 1st birthday celebration he received his first djembe drum, and then a true drummer was born!
+He began to learn the drum as the heartbeat of his body.
+His first television performance was also at at the age of 1 (15 months, to be exact!) on the “Dean and Company” show.
+His African training started under the instructorship of his father, one of Birmingham’s professional drummers, Edmond Barry Johnson.
+By the age of six he began to expand his training under other professional drummers such as Roz Loci Keite, Master Drummer of King Sundiata Keite, of the Omowale Afrikan Dancers and Cultural Society, and Solomon Sholanke of the Osumare African Drum and Dance Ensemble.
+He also studied Orff and drum sets with Dr. Joe Jenkins at the Kids Music Center here in Birmingham, AL. He not only drums with Nathifa Dance Company, but also tours with the Alabama Dance Council on The Arts.